CNC Milling: Everything You Need to Know

 Laser cutting, on the other hand, is faster and more cost-effective for 2D parts.
 It’s also better suited for specific materials.

-At the MakerVerse office, the benefits of 3D printing vs CNC machining are widely debated.
+At the MakerVerse office, the benefits of 3D printing vs. CNC machining are widely debated.
 In short, 3D printing is ideal for low-volume production and prototyping, particularly for complex geometries that would be difficult to machine.
-We wrote an article comparing these two methods for a more in-depth look.
+For a more in-depth comparison, we wrote an article comparing these two methods.

 Getting Started with CNC Milling